Aditya8321/Reinforcement-Learning-Based-Forex-Trader/homework/homework1/README.md

 # Project Title

-Comparative Analysis of Global Bond Markets: India and US (2019–2024)
+**Detection and Analysis of Forex Arbitrage Opportunities (2019–2024)**
 **Stage:** Problem Framing & Scoping (Stage 01)

+---

 ## Problem Statement

-The bond markets prove to be quite an efficient investment tools for financial institutions and helps in providing economic stability and investment stratergy.
-At a global scale, different markets exhibit varying risks, yields and correlations over time.
-This project will comprise of a comprehensive study of past 5 year data (2019-2024) of the bond markets in India and the United States, focusing primarily on the short term (3 months) and long term (5 years) bonds.
-By comparing these bonds through market volatility, yield trends and cross market correlations, we aim to conclude which market proved to be a better investment relative to the risk demanded, any possibilites for currency arbitrage, and correlation between these markets.
+The foreign exchange (forex) market is the largest and most liquid financial market in the world, with trillions of dollars traded daily.
+Even though prices adjust quickly, short-lived mispricings can occur due to market inefficiencies, leading to arbitrage opportunities.
+This project will analyze historical forex data from 2019 to 2024 for major currency pairs involving the Indian Rupee (INR), US Dollar (USD), and Euro (EUR), with a focus on identifying and evaluating potential arbitrage situations.
+We will examine two primary strategies: **triangular arbitrage** and **covered interest arbitrage**.

+---

 ## Stakeholder & User

-Primary Stakeholder: Institutional investors, sovereign wealth funds, and global macro hedge funds seeking yield optimization and risk-adjusted returns.
-End Users: Financial analysts, economists, and policy advisors interested in yield curve analysis and cross-market capital flow dynamics.
-Timing & Workflow Context: Insights will be most valuable during portfolio rebalancing cycles, monetary policy shifts, and in response to macroeconomic shocks.
+**Primary Stakeholder:** Institutional traders, currency desks at investment banks, quantitative hedge funds.
+**End Users:** Algorithmic trading developers, retail traders learning arbitrage mechanics, academic researchers in finance.
+**Timing & Workflow Context:** Results are most useful for backtesting automated strategies and for educational purposes in understanding market efficiency.

+---

 ## Useful Answer & Decision

-The project will produce descriptive yield comparisons, correlation analysis, and theoretical arbitrage evaluations based on interest rate parity.
-Outputs will include:

-Yield performance metrics for short- and long-term bonds in each market.

-Correlation coefficients between India and US bonds.

-Identification of periods where covered interest arbitrage may have been feasible.

-Visualizations of yield curves, spreads, and deviations from parity conditions.
+This project will deliver:
+- **Descriptive insights** — historical frequency and size of arbitrage opportunities.
+- **Predictive elements** — statistical probability of arbitrage in given volatility conditions.
+- **Artifacts** — scripts to detect arbitrage and visualizations of arbitrage frequency over time.

+---

 ## Assumptions & Constraints

-Data Availability: Daily or monthly historical yields for 3M and 5Y bonds from RBI and FRED; spot and forward FX rates for USD/INR.
+- **Data Availability:** Historical spot and forward FX rates are available for USD/INR, EUR/USD, and EUR/INR.

-Time Horizon: Jan 2019 – Aug 2024.

-Constraints: Possible short-term missing data; differences in bond market liquidity; FX forward rate accessibility.

-Compliance: Data sources must be publicly licensed or accessible through institutional data subscriptions.
+- **Transaction Costs:** Analysis will be conducted both before and after accounting for bid–ask spreads and fees.
+- **Constraints:** Real-world execution requires ultra-low latency; this study is a historical simulation.
+- **Compliance:** Only public and licensed datasets will be used.

+---

 ## Known Unknowns / Risks

-FX forward market data availability for historical periods.

-India’s partial capital controls limiting arbitrage execution in practice.

-Yield distortions due to COVID-19 and policy interventions (e.g., US QE, India rate cuts).
+- True arbitrage profits may disappear when realistic transaction costs are included.
+- Time-stamped precision is crucial; low-frequency data may miss opportunities.
+- Market microstructure noise may create false signals.

+---

 ## Lifecycle Mapping
 Goal → Stage → Deliverable

-Compare short- and long-term yields → Stage 02: Data Collection → Dataset & Data Dictionary.
+- Identify historical arbitrage windows → Stage 02: Data Collection → Dataset with price series.

-Assess market correlation → Stage 03: Data Analysis → Correlation tables & charts.
+- Measure profitability → Stage 03: Data Analysis → Arbitrage profitability tables & charts.

-Evaluate parity-based arbitrage → Stage 03: Data Analysis → Arbitrage feasibility report.

-Present findings → Stage 04: Reporting → Final report & visual dashboards.
+- Evaluate real-world feasibility → Stage 04: Reporting → Final Report & Visual Dashboard.

+---

 ## Repo Plan

-/data/ → Raw and processed yield and FX data.
+- `/data/` → Raw and processed FX rate data.

-/src/ → Scripts for data cleaning, correlation, and arbitrage calculations.
+- `/src/` → Scripts for arbitrage detection, calculation, and visualization.

-/notebooks/ → Exploratory Data Analysis (EDA), yield curve analysis, and arbitrage testing.
+- `/notebooks/` → Exploratory analysis and strategy simulation.

-/docs/ → Stakeholder memo, final report, and visualizations.
+- `/docs/` → Stakeholder memo, methodology, and final report.

-Update Cadence: Weekly commits with incremental analysis and visual outputs.
+**Update Cadence:** Weekly commits with incremental data and code updates.

+---